GavinHuttley/tib/source/python/logic.rst

     a = 2 ** 16 # and this is another comment

-.. todo:: add some exercises regarding conditionals and iteration
+.. todo:: add some exercises regarding conditionals and iteration; write a conditional for when a number is in a specific range and when it is not; write a conditional for when a value is "Truthy / Falsey" and demonstrate if for list, tuple, number; create a value series and get them to iterate over data displaying output when it's an empty line